ebailey78/shinyBS/README.md

     + Added "size" option
     + added toggle argument to ```bsToggleModal()``` so you can explicitly tell the modal to open or close
+* bsTooltips
+    + Added an options argument that allows more access to tooltip options for advanced users.

 #### Version 0.30 (depreciated)